dennisjay/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 At first I had problems binarizing the image it was very hard to find the right parameters.
 A lot of time was spent to refactor the code in a good structure.
+After the review I fixed the curverad calculation.

+I recognized that the most sensitive part in the code is the binarization of the image.
+The algorithm will fail most likely at situations where the brightness changes because of shadows or old lane lines on the road.
+One proposal to make this more robust is to add morphologyEx filter at the beginning of the pipeline.
+Another idea could be to use a CLAHE (Contrast Limited Adaptive Histogram Equalization) algorithm.

+Another weakness of this algorithm would be when there is a construction site or intersection lane lines which are crossing or doubled can lead to that only one random of these lines is detected, for such situations this algorithm sould be improved.